splunk/observability-workshop/content/en/other/11-synthetics-scripting/_index.md

 **Splunk Synthetic Monitoring** offers the most comprehensive and in-depth capabilities for uptime and web performance optimization as part of the only complete observability suite, Splunk Observability Cloud.

-Easily set up monitoring for APIs, service endpoints and end-user-experience.
+Easily set up monitoring for APIs, service endpoints and end-user experience.
 With **Splunk Synthetic Monitoring**, go beyond basic uptime and performance monitoring and focus on proactively finding and fixing issues, optimizing web performance, and ensuring customers get the best user experience.

 With **Splunk Synthetic Monitoring** you can: